petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 ### Verifying WebSphere Mail Provider

-To validate that the mail session has been configured correctly, there are a number of ways to test this once the WAR has been deployed, the server has started, and the user has signed in as the system administrator.
+To validate that the mail session has been configured correctly, there are many ways to test this once the WAR has been deployed, the server has started, and the user has signed in as the system administrator.
 One quick way to validate is to create a new user with a valid email account.
 The newly created user should receive an email notification.
 The logs should display that the SMTP server has been pinged with the correct port number listed.

 ## Enable Cookies for HTTP Sessions